ChristianVirtual/FAH_WrapperGPUTrajectory/README.md

 # FAH_WrapperGPUTrajectory

+## All credit to @ChristianVirtual and his original repository at https://github.com/ChristianVirtual/FAH_WrapperGPUTrajectory.

 Caution: watch the memory consumption of bigger GPU trajectories.
 Working on the removal of a memory leak (see different branch with changes); but it is also recommended to run FAHViewer on a connected system to give the running FAH software the resources it needs.